Japanese abductee's mom dies at 94 with daughter's return from North Korea unrealized | The Japan Times

 The former wife of a member of the Red Army Faction, a now-defunct leftist group in Japan, has admitted her involvement in the kidnapping.
 Nine men belonging to the group sought refuge in Pyongyang after hijacking a Japan Airlines plane in 1970.

-“I have no words,” Akihiro told reporters as he wiped away tears over his wife’s death.
+“I have no words,” Akihiro told reporters as he wiped away tears.

 In recent years, Kayoko had repeatedly been hospitalized with heart problems.

-Her husband said that his wife’s “strength had been completely sapped and I cannot sort out my feelings” despite doing their best to get Keiko home with the “encouragement and support from Prime Minister Abe and others.”
+Her husband said that his wife’s “strength had been completely sapped and I cannot sort out my feelings,” despite doing their best to get Keiko home with “encouragement and support from Prime Minister Abe and others.”

 So far, Abe’s offer to meet North Korean leader Kim Jong Un without preconditions has been snubbed, and there is little hope that the abduction issue will be resolved anytime soon.